williamtankw/sharding-workshop/README.md

 ```
 db.products.getShardDistribution()
 ```
 2. Using this command, you could see further into the shards on top of what `sh.status()` could provide.
 You could see the estimated data per chunk, the estimated docs per chunk under each shard.
 You could also see the percentage(%) of data and docs, and average object size on the shards.
-Please see the following pic as an example:
+Please see the following screenshot as an example:

 ![pic](pics/getShardDistribution-1.png)